Chris-70/WiFiBinaryClock/README.md

 The **Binary Clock Shield for Arduino** was designed to work with the Arduino UNO R3 board, however it can be used with other boards that have the same pinout headers as the UNO.
 When I got my first ESP32 based UNO board, the Wemos D1 R32, I tried it with the Binary Clock Shield only to find that it didn't work.
 I got errors for everything, I figured out that the board used different pin number compared to the UNO R3.
 I made the changes to the pin numbers and I still had errors compiling, this required further investigation.
 The Wemos D1 R32 ESP32 based UNO type board seemed like the ideal candidate, that was until I read the datasheet.
 I discovered it had a hardware limitation that required a modification to the board.
 The shield uses UNO pin `A3` for the Neopixel LED data out pin, this pin corresponds to the ESP32 `GPIO 34` pin on the CPU which is an __input only__ pin, which means we can't use that pin.
 The other limitation was the builtin LED which is wired to `GPIO 02` corresponds to the UNO pin `A0`.
 Pin `A0` is connected to the shield for pushbutton `S3` used to set the alarm and increment values.
 This means we can't use the `LED_BUILTIN` LED, so we don't use the builtin LED, instead we must remap it to another pin that does nothing.

 In order to get this _Wemos D1 R32_ board to work with the shield, the pin corresponding to `A3` on the shield needs to be connected to an output capable pin such as `GPIO 15`.
-To do this you need to physically remove the `A3/GPIO34` socket from the ESP32 UNO board (cut the plastic and desolder the pin) in order to make room, then connect the corresponding shield pin to `GPIO 15`.
+To do this you need to physically remove the `A3/GPIO34` socket from the ESP32 UNO board (cut the plastic and desolder the pin) in order to make room, as shown in the <span style="color: plum;">__purple box__</span> below.
+Connect the corresponding shield pin to `GPIO 15` using a jumper wire.
 If you want a simpler fix, you could cut the plastic spacer on the shield corresponding to the `A3` pin and bend it in, then connect that bent pin to `GPIO 15`.

+Below is the modification needed:

+___

 ![*Wemos D1 R32 ESP32 UNO image*](assets/Pinout_Wemos_D1_R32.jpg)

-The __alternative__ is to get an Arduino UNO Development Shield and modify the development shield by bending the `A3` pin and use a Dupont connector between the bent `A3` pin and `GPIO 15` to use this output capable GPIO pin.
+The __alternative__ is to get an Arduino UNO Development Shield and modify the development shield by bending the `A3` pin, highlighted in the <span style="color: red;">__red box__</span>.
+Use a Dupont connector between the bent `A3` pin and `GPIO 15` to use this output capable GPIO pin.
 This is the easiest but it does add some height, ~12mm or ½ inch, to the assembly.

 ![*UNO Development Shield image*](assets/Modified_UNO_Shield.jpg)

 The advantages of a development Shield are that you can add additional components, for example, you could add a LDR circuit to monitor and adjust the brightness based on ambient light and or a potentiometer to adjust the brightness.

+### __Other Boards__
+### **No other board requires any hardware modification.**

+The other supported boards listed above all work __without__ any hardware modifications.
+Only the first generation `ESP32-32` based UNO boards had any issues.

 ___
 ## **The Software:**